Jacaranda mimosifolia (jack-uh-RAN-duh mih-moe-sih-FOLE-ee-uh) is a sub-tropical deciduous flowering tree, which belongs to the family Bignoniaceae.

 Soil and Transplanting

-Since jacaranda trees are quite adaptable, as they can grow in a wide variety of soils; however, they particularly prefer sandy, slightly acidic soil.
+Since jacaranda trees are quite adaptable, they can grow in a wide variety of soils; however, they particularly prefer sandy, slightly acidic soil.

 They also should not be grown in coastal areas as their leaves suffer from the salty sea spray.